PhilipQuirke/SkyCombGroundLibrary/README.md

 - takes as input a rectangular drone-flight physical area in global coordinates (longitude/latitude)
 - reads from a local folder tree of ground contour elevations (DEM & DSM) data files in GeoTIFF format
 - finds the DEM (surface) & DSM (tree-top) elevation data under and around the drone flight area, and
-- saves the DEM and DSM data in local coordinates (NZTM) in a spreasdsheet
+- saves the DEM and DSM data in a spreadsheet

 This "ground data" library is incorporated into the tools / libraries:
 - [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalyst/)